-^{} In the preceding pages I have woven together the purpureos pannos' of the old chronicler in so doing, I have largely availed myself of Mr. Edgar Taylor's version of that part of the "Roman de Rou" which describes the conquest.
-By giving engravings from the Bayeux Tapestry, and by his excepted notes, Mr. Taylor has added much to the value and interest of his cellent notes, Mr. Taylor has added much to the value and interest of his recommendation.
+\ In the preceding pages I have woven together the 'purpureos pannos' of the old chronicler In so doing, I have largely availab myself of Mr. Edgar Taylor's version of that part of the 'Roman de Rou' which describes the conquest.
+By giving engravings from the Bayeux Tapestry, and by his excellent notes, Mr. Taylor has added much to the value and interest of his volume.